 Landowners, regional land use partnerships and public sector carbon/biodiversity/nature quality projects have the opportunity to create credits through improvement projects.
 Over 2020, financial institutions and green investment companies became interested in investing in these green/sustainable finance projects and credits.
 The third quarter of 2020 saw a record $155bn of sustainable finance raised, twice as much as the previous year.
 The projects have to prove additionality to baseline.
 However, the baseline is usually measured by a surveyor applying models and proxies to an area which is both expensive and inexact.
 Improvements and additionality are similarly measured.
 If measurements are actual and trustable, as is possible via digital and data means, applied via a graded, open standard, green and sustainable finance projects will have better acceptability and reputation and price.

-Digital and data standards will enable smartly verified natural capital additionality and validated biocarbon stocks to be as assured as credits with integrity, essential for a high quality trustable natural capital economic system.
+Digital and data standardised processes will enable smartly verified natural capital additionality and validated biocarbon stocks to be as assured as credits with integrity, essential for a high quality trustable natural capital economic system.
 The Dasgupta Review 2021 described a connected economic system and natural world.
 Academics have recently called for more Digital Twins to be created to prove data’s trustability.
 Mark Carney, UN Special Envoy on Climate Action and Finance and Finance Advisor for COP26 called for approved data to be attached to every carbon credit in the voluntary market in a speech to announce the creation of the Taskforce on Scaling Voluntary Carbon Markets, November 10 2020, Bank of England.
 President Biden announced on May 20th 2021 an Executive Order on Climate-Related Financial Risk, with wide-ranging transparency, disclosure and investment implications for investors, companies and regulators.

 The WWF Report What makes a high-quality carbon credit? lists 6 quality objectives and criteria that digital device and data standards can contribute to, especially “Robust quantification of emission reductions”.
 Professor Dieter Helm OBE states about voluntary carbon assets (for example, carbon sequestrations):